 This is the first tip that you need to read because it’s the first thing that you do in Google Ads.
-A Google Adwords Express account is Google’s way of making it quick and easy for you to get a campaign going on Google.
-However, the ability to affect your ads, targets, keywords and campaigns is minimal – you are subject to Google running your account.
+A Google AdWords Express account is Google’s way of making it quick and easy for you to get a campaign going.
+However, the ability to affect your ads, targets, keywords and campaigns is minimal.
+You are subject to Google running your account.
 This is bad in many ways, but the main one is that Google is around to make money.
-This will be done for their benefit rather than yours – always use the main Ads version, NEVER use Adwords Express!
+This will be done for their benefit rather than yours.
+Always use the main Ads version, NEVER use AdWords Express!

 2. Understand Quality Score

 The Quality Score is how Google evaluates the quality and relevance of both your keywords and your ads.
-Google uses the Quality Score to calculate your Cost per Click (CPC) and by multiplying your maximum CPC bid, it works out your ad rank in the auction process.
+Google uses the Quality Score to calculate your Cost per Click (CPC).
+By multiplying your maximum CPC bid, it works out your ad rank in the auction process.

-Quality score consists of a number of factors – including:
+Quality score consists of a number of factors.